sergioB79/theForge/site/forge/content/forge/persons/passed/ahab.md

 SUBTITLE: Whaler who turned a wound into a compass

+INFO:
+Ahab is held here not as mythic hero, but as structural malfunction in motion.
+His wound is not healed or mourned; it is crowned, given jurisdiction over everything.
+Meaning becomes something he prosecutes, a trial where the universe must confess on command.
+The crew exists as collateral evidence, conscripted to prove that his misreading was destiny.

 He enters without ceremony: not as legend, but as a human mechanism that converts pain into mandate.
 The Forge holds him because his choices are not decorative—they are binding, and they bind others.

 🔥 WHAT MAKES IT FORGE MATERIAL?